 Abdominal imaging reveals a flat mass which surrounds the great vessels and the ureters with bilateral hydronephrosis.
-Furthermore, renal function or damage can be estimated with the help of the renal parenchyma thickness.
+Furthermore, renal function or damage can be estimated with the thickness of the renal parenchyma.

 Biopsy of the retroperitoneal mass should be done to exclude a malignant etiology, especially with suspected retroperitoneal lymphoma (pathological blood count, lymphadenopathy) or cancer in the history.
 With typical clinical and radiological criteria of retroperitoneal fibrosis, it is controversial, whether a biopsy is necessary before medical treatment.

 The most common differential diagnosis is lymphoma, less common are carcinoid, multiple myeloma, pancreatic cancer, prostate cancer metastases, sarcoma or urogenital tuberculosis.

 Retrograde pyelography and placement of DJ ureteral stents.